charlottexlin/slice-of-life/README.md

 Procreate.
 There's still a lot I would've liked to add to Slice of Life, but I did it all in a day, so I'm pretty proud of it :)

+# instructions to download
+You can try it out for yourself by downloading the file called "Slice of Life.jar" from this repository.
+You do not need to download any of the other files to run the program.
+You may have to change some settings on your computer to allow it to run, depending on your OS.
+In general, single-clicking the download or double-clicking the .jar file wherever you saved it should launch the program.

 Find this project and others on my DevPost: https://devpost.com/cxl229

 Thanks for reading!